Practices for Awakening & Resilience in a Changing World

 The course fee is due within 3 days of registering for the course via bank transfer or paypal (details will be sent out in your registration confirmation).

-- Full refund minus a $50 admin fee, if canceling more than 7 days of the course starting.
+- Full refund minus a $50 admin fee, if canceling more than 7 days before the commencement of the course.

 - No refund if canceling within 7 or less days of the course starting.